Fall Trends in Perfumes 2018

 However, in the season of cinnamon and pumpkin pie, edible and oriental scents are experiencing growing demand and popularity from the public.
 Perfume houses are competing to stay on top of consumer’s minds by introducing us to unique notes like cannabis and even creating halal-certified gourmand scents for the Muslim customer.
 The gourmand trend is quickly entering the male universe, and according to Alessandra Tucci, a fragrance expert, “Vanilla scents have been completely integrated into male fragrances, as well as florals and fruits.
 This has contributed to bridge the gap between gender-specific fragrances.”

-Designer brands are innovating their formulas by leaving desserts-aside and tapping into the world of savoury notes, which opens up a whole new olfactory layer of kitchen-inspired notes, such as boiled, smoked, baked, poached etc.
+Designer brands are innovating their formulas by leaving desserts-aside and tapping into the world of savory notes, which opens up a whole new olfactory layer of kitchen-inspired notes, such as boiled, smoked, baked, poached, etc.

 Did you say vegan?

-With the rise of veganism, perfume houses need to quickly switch up their strategies and adapt to the rising demand of cruelty-free brands, who do not test on animals.
+With the rise of veganism, perfume houses need to quickly switch up their strategies and adapt to the rising demand for cruelty-free brands, who do not test on animals.